2020- 2021 Live, Learn, and Play Grants

 In partnership with Oregon Community Foundation, nonprofits throughout Oregon and SW Washington can apply for up to $20,000 for 2 years in support of underserved youth and their families in three focus areas.
 Finalists will receive payment for the first year of funding this Summer!
 Please see below links for the official guidelines and application questions for each of the areas below.

-This year, the Trail Blazers Foundation granted $285,000 to 39 organizations across Oregon and SW Washington that support youth from historically underserved communities where they live, learn, and play.
+In 2018 and 2019, the Trail Blazers Foundation granted $285,000 to 39 organizations across Oregon and SW Washington for 2 years of funding that support youth from historically underserved communities where they live, learn, and play.

 See our Final Grantees for 2018/19 below!

 - Camp ELSO Incorporated - Supporting their mission of empowering youth of color to explore the possibilities of careers in science fields by exposing them to unique outdoor learning opportunities while nurturing a love for the outdoors.

 - Columbia Slough Watershed Council - Providing free classroom and field programming to engage underrepresented and low-income youth with the environment

 - Ecology in Classrooms & Outdoors - Engaging underserved and low-income elementary students with the natural world and inspiring them to become tomorrow's leaders through hands-on classroom learning, real-world ecology lessons, and outdoor service learning projects in Clackamas County

 - Growing Gardens - Bringing garden-based education to 8 Title 1 schools during the 2018-19 school year and 9 schools during the 2019-20 school year